jgagne/ajovt3-zs20-vskk/03-curriculum-vitae.md

 ### GitHub Config

-- Create a project folder (repo) with a Markdown file and a PDF file, with an *optional* `img` folder for a headshot image and/or a `pdf` folder for the PDF, if you want to be overly organized.
+- Create a project folder (repo) with a Markdown file and a PDF file, with an *optional* `img` folder for an *optional* headshot image and/or a `pdf` folder for the PDF, if you want to be overly organized.
   - For example:
     - `03-curriculum-vitae`
       - `cv-2020-jgagne.md`